arindamnayak/ecommerceprototype/Ionic/README.md

 	ionic plugin add https://github.com/apache/cordova-plugin-whitelist.git

-5) Replace the following files in the android platform from the repository.
+5) Replace the following files in the android platform from the repository ecommerceprototype/Ionic/Platform/.

 6) Replace the  Application ID and Client key in all the places.